dianakimball/diy_api/README.md

 ## Configuration

-All requests require an API key; you can [request a key](http://friends.diy.org/developers) as described in [Setup](http://github.com/dianakimball/diy_api#setup).
+All requests require an API key; you can [request a key](http://friends.diy.org/developers) from DIY.
 Once you have a key in hand, you can configure an API client in a single line:

     client = DIY::Client.new('your-api-key')